Code-Institute-Submissions/meltaylor78-holiday_planner/README.md

    - Footer

 Bootstrap was chosen as the main library for the major design elements, it provides the responsiveness required to ensure the site looks good and works well across all device sizes.
-On top of bootstrap, custom CSS was used to provide a unique look an feel and set the site apart.
+On top of bootstrap, custom CSS was used to provide a unique look and feel and set the site apart.

 **Header**
 The header consists of a nav bar, locked to the top of the screen as the page is long the user always has access to the nav bar to jump to the desired